openpipekit/openpipekit.github.io/wiki/developer.md

 ### Pump the pipe with `watch`
-Good ol' Unix, so many handy utitities laying about.
+Good ol' Unix based systems, so many handy utitities laying about.
 Meet `watch`, one of many ways to keep the pipe running.
 In the following example, we print to the screen "Hello world." every 60 seconds.

 ```
 > watch -n60 'echo "Hello world."